 The announcement seemed timed to coincide with the return of many Chinese to work on Monday following celebrations of the Chinese New Year, BBC News reports.

-Xi, 64,as the most powerful Chinese leader since Mao in the 1970s at last year’s twice-a-decade Communist Party congress, where his name and a political theory attributed to him were added to the party constitution as he was given a second five-year term as general secretary.
+Xi, 64, cemented his status as the most powerful Chinese leader since Mao in the 1970s at last year’s twice-a-decade Communist Party congress, where his name and a political theory attributed to him were added to the party constitution as he was given a second five-year term as general secretary.

 It was the latest move by the party signaling Xi’s willingness to break with tradition and centralize power under him.
 Xi has taken control of an unusually wide range of political, economic and other functions, a break with the past two decades of collective leadership.